 This means the egg will not develop into a baby, which can be devastating to the pregnant woman.

-In a few cases an ectopic pregnancy causes no noticeable symptoms and is only detected during routine pregnancy testing.
-However, most women do have symptoms and these usually become apparent between week five and week 14 of pregnancy.
+Occasionally, an ectopic pregnancy doesn't cause any noticeable symptoms and is only detected during routine pregnancy testing.
+However, most women do have symptoms, and these usually become apparent between week 5 and week 14 of pregnancy.

 Read more about the symptoms of an ectopic pregnancy.

 If an ectopic pregnancy is detected at an early stage, a medication called methotrexate is sometimes needed to stop the egg developing.
 The pregnancy tissue is then absorbed into the woman's body.

 However, methotrexate is not always needed - in around half of cases, the egg dies before it can grow.